-With his signature vocals and complex lyrics, Minnesota singer-songwriter, Bob Dylan isn’t just a music legend, he’s also become one of the most important individuals in modern culture.
-With decades worth of songs and albums, one could spend a whole year listening to and learning about him.
-These are 20 things you probably didn’t know about Bob Dylan.
+With his signature vocals and complex lyrics, Minnesota-born American singer-songwriter, Bob Dylan isn’t just a music legend, he’s also become one of the most important individuals in modern culture.
+With decades worth of popular music releases and awards, one could spend a whole year listening to and learning about him.
+These are 27 things you probably didn’t know about Bob Dylan.

-Dylan is known for folk music, but in high school he was all about rock stars like Elvis and Little Richard, playing their songs with his band, Golden Chords.
-He started gravitating toward folk when he realized how much more substance it contained.
+Dylan is known for folk music, but in high school he was all about rock stars like Elvis Presley and Little Richard, playing their songs with his band, Golden Chords.
+He started gravitating toward folk music and wanting to become a folk singer when he realized how much more substance it contained than other genres of music.

 In our interview with “Spider” John Koerner, he explains the experience of Bob Dylan performing for the first time with an electric guitar at the 1965 Newport Folk Festival.
 The audience did not receive it well, as he was met by an overwhelming crowd worth of booing.

-When Dylan’s self-titled debut album was released in 1962, its sales figures of 5,000 copies didn’t indicate that he would be Columbia Records’ new star.
-However, producer John Hammond, who helped to discover Dylan, didn’t lose faith.
+When Dylan’s self-titled debut studio album was released in 1962, its sales figures of 5,000 copies didn’t indicate that he would be Columbia Records’ new star.
+However, producer John Hammond, who helped to discover Dylan, didn’t lose faith and they released Bob Dylan’s second album, The Freewheelin’ Bob Dylan in 1963.

-16. Conspiracy theorists believe Bob Dylan sold his soul to the devil
+19. Conspiracy Theorists Believe Bob Dylan Sold his Soul to the Devil

 In an interview, Dylan was asked why he’s still playing shows despite his accomplishments of massive fame and fortune.